 In this section, you'll find a set of exercises designed to help you and your family understand your financial situation.
-We offer some suggestions for assessing the arrangements you have already made and mention some things you may want to do now to improve them.
+We offer some recommendations for assessing the arrangements you have already made and make suggestions for consideration.

 Reviewing your current arrangements